supabase/wrappers/docs/mssql.md

 ### Secure your credentials (optional)

-By default, Postgres stores FDW credentials inide `pg_catalog.pg_foreign_server` in plain text.
+By default, Postgres stores FDW credentials inside `pg_catalog.pg_foreign_server` in plain text.
 Anyone with access to this table will be able to view these credentials.
 Wrappers is designed to work with [Vault](https://supabase.com/docs/guides/database/vault), which provides an additional level of security for storing credentials.
 We recommend using Vault to store your credentials.

 ```sql
 -- Save your SQL Server connection string in Vault and retrieve the `key_id`